MrMicrowaveOven/zadt/README.md

 I also made a "help" function for each Data Type.
 Type zadt::StackQueue.help get a list of functions for the StackQueue, and so on.

+And don't forget to require 'zadt' at the top!

 ### MinMaxStackQueue

 A MinMaxStackQueue is an Queue object that allows the minimum and maximum values to be found in constant time.
 It's built by making a Queue out of a Stack, which has that same min/max ability.